-Settlement conferences may shall be held prior to every contested dependency hearing unless expressly determined to be unnecessary by the judicial officer setting the contested hearing.
+Settlement conferences may be held prior to contested dependency hearings unless expressly determined to be unnecessary by the judicial officer setting the contested hearing.

-The trial attorneys and all parties Trial attorneys, their clients, and any other person necessary to effectuate a settlement of the issues, other than the minor, shall be present at the settlement conference, unless expressly excused by the court.
-At the settlement conference the parties and/or their attorneys shall make a good faith effort to resolve all unresolved issues. discuss the issues to be tried and any areas of agreement.
+Trial attorneys, their clients, and any other person necessary to effectuate a settlement of issues, other than the minor shall be present at the settlement conference, unless expressly excused by the court.
+At the settlement conference the parties and/or their attorneys shall make a good faith effort to resolve all unresolved issues.